From CRAN

 [1] TRUE

-When a test fails, testthat shows you exactly which expectation failed and what went wrong.
+When a test fails, testthat shows you exactly which expectation failed and what went wrong, displaying the expected and actual values side by side.
+This targeted output eliminates the need to add print debugging inside tests.

 test_that("log produces warning for negative input", {